Marine habitat: Ocean currents

 In marine systems, ocean currents have a key role determining which areas are effective as habitats, since ocean currents transport the basic nutrients needed to support marine life.
 Plankton are the life forms that inhabit the ocean that are so small (less than 2 mm) that they cannot effectively propel themselves through the water, but must drift instead with the currents.
 If the current carries the right nutrients, and if it also flows at a suitably shallow depth where there is plenty of sunlight, then such a current itself can become a suitable habitat for photosynthesizing tiny algae called phytoplankton.
 These tiny plants are the primary producers in the ocean, at the start of the food chain.
 In turn, as the population of drifting phytoplankton grows, the water becomes a suitable habitat for zooplankton, which feed on the phytoplankton.
 While phytoplankton are tiny drifting plants, zooplankton are tiny drifting animals, such as the larvae of fish and marine invertebrates.
 If sufficient zooplankton establish themselves, the current becomes a candidate habitat for the forage fish that feed on them.
 And then if sufficient forage fish move to the area, it becomes a candidate habitat for larger predatory fish and other marine animals that feed on the forage fish.
 In this dynamic way, the current itself can, over time, become a moving habitat for multiple types of marine life.

 Ocean currents can be generated by differences in the density of the water.
 How dense water is depends on how saline or warm it is.
 If water contains differences in salt content or temperature, then the different densities will initiate a current.
 Water that is saltier or cooler will be denser, and will sink in relation to the surrounding water.
 Conversely, warmer and less salty water will float to the surface.
 Atmospheric winds and pressure differences also produces surface currents, waves and seiches.
 Ocean currents are also generated by the gravitational pull of the sun and moon (tides), and seismic activity (tsunami).

 The rotation of the Earth affects the direction ocean currents take, and explains which way the large circular ocean gyres rotate in the image above left.
 Suppose a current at the equator is heading north.
 The Earth rotates eastward, so the water possesses that rotational momentum.
 But the further the water moves north, the slower the earth moves eastward.
-If the current could get to the North Pole, the earth wouldn't be moving eastward at all.
+If the current could get to the North Pole, the earth would not be moving eastward at all.
 To conserve its rotational momentum, the further the current travels north the faster it must move eastward.
 So the effect is that the current curves to the right.
 This is the Coriolis effect.
 It is weakest at the equator and strongest at the poles.
 The effect is opposite south of the equator, where currents curve left.